Contents

 will be automatically updated to remove the association.

-Show Selected Category / Priority Type / Location
+Show Selected Category / Priority / Location

 - This command will cause the selected item to be visible.